January 21, 2014

 Annual Bell-ringing Ceremony Kicks off Power of One Week, Events Continue Tuesday

-Messages of equality, diversity, nonviolence and love rang during a morning ceremony at Montana State University Billing.
+Messages of equality, diversity, nonviolence and love rang during a morning ceremony at Montana State University Billings.

 Community members gathered around the observance bell Monday at the university’s Peak to Plains to honor Dr. Martin Luther King Jr. Day and his messages of civil rights.

 “In 1963, I was witness to history when Rev. Dr. Martin Luther King, Jr. set aside his prepared remarks on a sweltering August day to share with us his dream, a dream which we all share,” guest speaker Rev. Dr. Gerald Durley said to a crowd of about 100 during the ceremony’s opening remarks just before 10 a.m.

 “At the time, I was just one in a sea of over 200,000 gathered at the Lincoln Memorial to rally for civil rights and voting legislation,” he said.

 Durley witnessed history again today—50 years later—as Billings community members gathered to celebrate our nation’s progress and once again be captivated by Dr. King’s dream.

 The event marked the kickoff to a weeklong series of events organized by MSU Billings.
 The annual event is one of reflection and action that includes special presentations, art, expression and service to honor the work and legacy of the famous civil rights leader.